producedbyandre/odin-recipes/README.md

-I will build a baseic recipe website to practice my html skills.
+I will build a basic recipe website to practice my html skills.